CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 - You should be comfortable working in either PowerShell or bash terminal via Azure Cloud Shell.
 - You should be connected to your AKS cluster.
-See [Connect to CluedIn cluster](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1226/Connect-to-CluedIn-cluster) for detailed instructions.
+See [Connect to CluedIn cluster](/docs/020-deployment/howtos/010-connect-to-cluedin.md) for detailed instructions.
 - Your Helm repository is set up.
-See [Helm](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1220/Helm) for detailed instructions on how to set up the repository.

-If you have any questions, you can request CluedIn support by sending an email to support@cluedin.com (or reach out to your delivery manager if you have a committed deal).
+If you have any questions, you can request CluedIn support by sending an email to <a href="mailto:support@cluedin.com">support@cluedin.com</a> (or reach out to your delivery manager if you have a committed deal).

 <hr>